About Ankle Sprains

 What is an Ankle Sprain?

-The following are symptoms of an ankle sprain:
+The following are the possible symptoms of your ankle sprain:

 Ankle Sprain Grades

 - 1st degree – Mild injury, pain, and +/- swelling.
 Stretch of Anterior Talofibular Ligament (no macroscopic tear).
 Functionally intact.

 - 2nd degree – Moderate injury with moderate-to-severe swelling.
 Partial Anterior Talofibular Ligament and Calcaneofibular Ligament macroscopic tears.
 Less functionally intact.
 Weight bearing is difficult due to moderate/extreme pain.